Comparison4 min read

 Toyota Prius

-• No national cash incentive programs active in June
+• No national cash incentives in June

-• Toyota Financial: 4.49% APR for 60 months on non-Prime trims
+• 4.49% APR for 60 months on non-Prime trims

-• Prius XSE Premium AWD-e: approximately $38,500 MSRP
+• Prius XSE Premium AWD-e: ~$38,500 MSRP

-• Prius Prime (PHEV): ~$35,000 MSRP before $7,500 federal credit; effective ~$27,500
+• Prius Prime (PHEV): ~$35,000 MSRP (no federal credit anymore — price it as-is)

 Honda Civic Hybrid

-• Honda Financial: 3.99% APR for 60 months
+• 3.99% APR for 60 months

-• Civic Hybrid Sport Touring AWD: approximately $37,500 MSRP after dealer cash
+• Civic Hybrid Sport Touring AWD: ~$37,500 MSRP after dealer cash

-Honda's 3.99% APR vs Toyota's 4.49% saves approximately $800 in interest on a 60-month $35,000 loan.
-The Civic's dealer cash makes its effective price more competitive than sticker suggests.
+Honda's 3.99% vs Toyota's 4.49% saves about $800 in interest on a 60-month $35,000 loan, and the dealer cash makes the Civic's effective price more competitive than sticker suggests.

 The verdict